Member Recognition

 On September 17, 1998, Sergeant Sorrells, then a Traffic Homicide Investigator, conducted a traffic homicide investigation on S. R. 79, in Bay County, Florida.
 The crash resulted in the death of a mother and her unborn child and the loss of both legs of another passenger in the vehicle.

-Through a combination of Sergeant Sorrells’ excellent investigative and report-writing skills and professional courtroom demeanor, he convinced the jury that the defendant was responsible for the deaths and injuries in the crash.
-The jury retired to consider the evidence, and after only 21 minutes found the defendant guilty of all charges.
+Through a combination of Sergeant Sorrells’ excellent investigative and report-writing skills and professional courtroom demeanor, the jury concluded that the defendant was responsible for the deaths and injuries in the crash after only 21 minutes of deliberation.
 The defendant was sentenced to twenty-five (25) years in prison, and ordered to pay fines and restitution of thirty thousand dollars ($30,000.00).

 October | Trooper Ronald Drake